Should we retire together? 10 retirement questions to ask your spouse

 Let these questions help you both find a shared retirement formula—one that may not resemble the lives of other retirees you know.
 Don’t feel like you should fit anybody’s prescribed plan.
 Your retirement lifestyle can be as unique as you and your partner.

 “It really comes down to individual goals, situations, and personalities,” De Haan says.

 - What’s your retirement personality?
 Take our quiz and see how you and your partner’s retirement lifestyle profiles match up.

-- Work with a financial advisor.
+- Work with a financial professional.
 Some of the Social Security and health care considerations are hard to navigate on your own.
-Don’t have an advisor?
+Don’t have a financial professional?
 We’ll help you find one.

 - Read more stories on how people of all kinds are handling the unique challenges of modern retirement at principal.com/retire.

 1 2017 LIMRA Secure Retirement Institute Consumer Survey.
 Based on 521 retirees aged 70 or older.

 2 HealthView Services 2018 Retirement Healthcare Costs Data Report.
 Excludes long-term care.

 3 Pew Research Center analysis of U.S. Census data, April 2018.

 The subject matter in this communication is educational only and provided with the understanding that Principal® is not rendering legal, accounting, investment advice or tax advice.
 You should consult with appropriate counsel or other advisors on all matters pertaining to legal, tax, investment or accounting obligations and requirements.